Much more than the former UCI World Champion, Sagan is a showstopper known for protagonizing hilarious moments everytime he talks.

 Ideally, ingesting 1.2 g/kg BM/h of CHO during recovery from exhaustive exercise appears to be improve muscle glycogen content when compared to ingesting 0.3 g/kg BM/h.
 This corresponds to aproximatly 85g of CHO in the first 2h post exercise in a 70kg cyclist (Fig.1).

 PS: And BTW, in most cases there’s no need to supplement with Protein right after a cycling workout, despite all that “mambo jambo thing” of recovery supplement powders with CHO and protein mixes.
 Only when ingestion of CHO is suboptimal and you simply dont have enough CHO at your disposal (≤0.8 g kg body mass/h), protein can come to the rescue to increase glycogen resynthesis.
+But this doesn’t seem superior to ingesting 1.2 g/kg/h of CHO.

 The short answer: